Krsmanovic-S/Complete-Inventory-Documentation/README.md

 * Moving/Swapping/Merging/Splitting items
 * Ability to stack items and configure the maximum stack
 * Interaction between multiple inventories
+* Many shortcuts for common UI interactions (transfers, dropping, all with a single click)
 * Picking up items from the ground
 * Having currency inside the inventory
 * Dropping items from the inventory